prof-rossetti/georgetown-opim-557-201810/exercises/user-form-controls.md

 The button's caption should read "Launch My User Form", and when it is clicked, it should show a User Form.

-On the User Form, add a handful of available interface elements, including a button which has its own click event and does things, like display the other input values, when clicked.
+On the User Form, add a handful of available interface elements, including a button which has its own click event and does things when clicked, like displaying a message box containing the other input values.